 Smart meters are linked to a monitor that shows your energy data, helping you to manage your usage.
 Contact your energy retailer to see if you can access this option.

 Information technology is moving fast and can be expensive to keep up with, so it makes sense to work out your requirements and do some research before you buy or rent.

 - Consider whether any of your equipment can be economically refurbished or upgraded.

 - Consider the functions that are necessary for your work.

 - Look at reviews on technology sites to find the environmental innovators who produce energy-efficient products and features.

 - Take energy use into account.
 Search the Energy Rating website to help choose the most efficient product—the more stars a model has, the higher its energy efficiency.

-- Download the free energy rating app to compare running costs and estimate the real cost of a product over its lifetime.
+- Use the Energy Rating Calculator to compare running costs and estimate the real cost of a product over its lifetime.